Horror queen: Emma Roberts – 30

 After “Netaka” she starred in “Scream 4”, in the comedy “We are the Millers”, in the third season of “American Horror Story” she got one of the leading roles.
 Subsequently, Roberts played for Ryan Murphy in the seventh and eighth seasons of the project.
 In 2015, Emma got the lead role in the TV series Scream Queens, which was immediately renewed for two seasons.
 The actress played Chanel Oberlin, a spoiled student who has become a style icon.
 It is noteworthy that the role was written specifically for Roberts, although she herself emphasized that they had little in common in life.

-Today, Emma has almost 50 roles on her account, three of which she played on the same site with the famous aunt.
+Today, Emma has almost 50 roles, three of which she played on the same stage with the famous aunt.
 In 2020, Emma rarely starred as she was pregnant, and instead started a reading blog on Instagram.
 On December 29, she gave birth to her first child from her lover, actor Garrett Hedlund.
 This year, the actress will return to the screens with the fantastic film “Robots”, in which she performed the main role.

 Emma Roberts turns 30 on February 10.